 });

 In the above code, first of all, we have defined on change event, and when on change event triggers it will create a new instance of FileReader.
-Then empty image display div.
+Then empty image displays div.
 At last, it will create a new image element and append it to the image display image.

 Conclusion

-In this article, we have taken a simple example to show an image preview to user using jQuery and FileReader-based logic.
+In this article, we have taken a simple example to show an image preview to a user using jQuery and FileReader-based logic.
 There are many ready to use a library to perform this task easily.